Social proof is informational social influence. It’s a psychological and social phenomenon powered by the ‘wisdom of the crowd’.

 Think about it: if you were comparing two different items from a brand you hadn’t purchased from before and one was marked as a “best seller,” which would you be included to choose?
 Which would you trust more?

-Having a customer’s trust is valuable for any business — 82% of consumers say they will repeatedly buy from a brand they trust over another brand.
+Simple.
+Because it helps you build customer trust.
+Customers buy more – and buy more often – from brands they trust.
+Having a customer’s trust is extremely valuable for any business — 82% of consumers say they will repeatedly buy from a brand they trust over another brand.
 Not only that, but in the same survey, 76% of people said they are quick to recommend these trusted brands.

 So, customer trust can quickly lead to loyalty, loyalty to advocacy, and that advocacy works as social proof for other potential customers.
 It’s a cycle where the lynchpin is social proof.